dhellmann/pymotw-3/source/configparser/index.rst

    :start-after: #end_pymotw_header

-All options must be set as strings, even if they will be retrieved as integer, float, or boolean values.
+All options must be set as strings, even if they will be retrieved as integer, float, or Boolean values.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'configparser_populate.py'))